Computing the recession cone of a convex upper image via convex projection: Numerical Examples

 through the convex projection problem of (approximately) computing the set

 The convex projection yields both inner and outer approximations of the set $W_c$, which generate inner and outer approximations of cones of $W$ and $\mathcal{P}_\infty$.
-All of them are displayed in Figure~\ref{fig2} for problem with objective $P_1$.
+All of them are displayed in Figure~\ref{fig2} for the problem with objective $P_1$.
 Outer approximation of $\mathcal{P}_\infty$, for which approximation tolerance is guaranteed by Propositions~\ref{prop:aprox_error} and~\ref{prop:Wc}, is needed as a part of a solution.

-In Figure~\ref{fig4} we use problem with objective $P_2$ to compare approximations obtained via the set $W_c$ and via the set $\Lambda$.
+In Figure~\ref{fig4} we use the problem with objective $P_2$ to compare approximations obtained via the set $W_c$ and the set $\Lambda$.
 Recall that we only have tolerance guarantees for approach through the set $W_c$.

 \end{example}